How Do Snap Packs Work in Marvel Snap?

 What's the Real Cost After Goodies?

-The sticker price of a pack is misleading because goodie rolls add real value.
-Based on Monte Carlo simulations modeling 10,000 players opening 200 packs each, here's the effective cost after accounting for goodie expected value:
+A pack's sticker price overstates what you actually pay, because goodie rolls hand value back.
+Monte Carlo simulations of 10,000 players opening 200 packs each give us the effective cost after goodie expected value:

-"Safe" is a conservative estimate where about 85% of players do at least this well (~p85).
+"Safe" is the conservative estimate: about 85% of players do at least this well (~p85).
 "Expected" is the median outcome (~p50).
-"Lucky" reflects very favorable results that only about 10% of players achieve (~p10).
-The discount comes from bonus card pulls, token drops, and credit returns that offset the cost.
-Compared to buying directly from the Token Shop (6,000 for S5, 3,000 for S4), even the "Safe" pack scenario saves you tokens per card.
+"Lucky" captures the favorable end that only about 10% of players reach (~p10).
+The discount comes from bonus card pulls, token drops, and credit returns.

 Should You Buy from the Token Shop Instead?